johnwargo/ac4p/chapter 18/readme.md

 Apache Cordova 4 Programming: Chapter 18
 ========================================

-This folder contains sample source code from Apache Cordova 4 Programming Chapter 18.
+This folder contains the build scripts used to highlight the capabilities of [Gulp](http://gulpjs.com/) and [Grunt](http://gruntjs.com/) and how they can be used with Apache Cordova projects.

 ***